common-voice/common-voice/bundler/uploader/README.md

 - Can resume a partially uploaded locale (multipart) via `--resume` -- only missing parts are re-sent
 - Can upload new file versions to existing MDC datasets via `--submission-id`
 - Can preview uploads without calling MDC via `--dry-run`
+- Can stream uploads directly from GCS to MDC without downloading to disk (default for `gs://` base dirs)
+- Can upload multiple locales concurrently via `-j` (default: 4 jobs, streaming mode only)
+- Can auto-retry failed locales up to 3 times before marking them as failed
-- Can read files from local directories, GCS buckets (`gs://` URIs), or GCSFuse mounts (if available)
+- Can read files from local directories or GCS buckets (`gs://` URIs)
 - Can handle 429 rate limiting with Retry-After awareness and automatic retries
 - Can recover orphaned drafts on retry -- if upload succeeded but metadata update failed, `--retry-failed` skips re-upload and resumes from step 3
 - Can log full HTTP request payloads and response bodies on error for debugging